Should I Call My Insurance If an Accident Was Not My Fault in New York?

 In New York, and most if not all other states, drivers are legally required to have insurance.
 Driving can be very dangerous, and accidents can lead to very high costs like medical bills for injuries or repair bills for your vehicle.
 Insurance is there to cushion the financial blow of a collision.
 However, when an accident is not your fault but the fault of another driver, you might not know whose insurance to use, yours or the other driver’s.

 New York is a “no-fault” state when it comes to insurance.
 This means your insurance is required to cover your costs up to a certain amount regardless of who actually caused the accident.
 You are required to call your insurance after an accident because they are required to cover you.
 The system is designed to provide drivers with faster insurance payouts and prevent unnecessary lawsuits over smaller damages.
 However, if certain conditions are met, you can still file a personal injury lawsuit against the other driver.

 If you were involved in a car accident in New York, you should call your insurance company and discuss your coverage options.
 You should also call our Long Island car accident attorneys for help and guidance regarding a possible lawsuit.
-Contact our team for a free legal consultation at The Carrion Law Firm.
+Contact our Harlem pedestrian accident lawyer for a free legal consultation at The Carrion Law Firm.
 Call (718) 841-0083 to get started.

 New York Is a “No-Fault” State for Insurance After an Accident

 Different states have different laws regarding how insurance is applied after car accidents.
 Many states, including New York, are known as “no-fault states.”
 In a no-fault state, you are required to go through your insurance after an accident.
 Additionally, your insurance is required to cover your damages up to a certain amount, regardless of who is at fault.